outlearn-content/outlearn-modules/README.md

 ### Add Tasks, Links

 Nothing kills learner motivation like hours of reading and watching videos without a way to try it out yourself.
 Great teachers push the learners to put new knowledge to practice.
 The easiest way to create meaningful interactions with the learners on Outlearn is to add tasks, some of which may contain deliverables.
 A task can be as simple as "Run `make` in your project directory" or more involved such as "Download the library and compile it in your system."

-With deliverables, you get even more flexibility.
-For example, you can ask learners to "Fork the project repo on GitHub, add in your function and send a pull request to the original repo.
-Paste the URL to the pull request below."
-Path authors and organization admins can see which tasks have been done and what learners have submitted.
+You can optionally define deliverables that are to be submitted as part of task completion.
+For example, you can ask learners to "Fork the project repo on GitHub, add the following functionality, send a pull request to the original repo, then paste the the pull request URL below."
+Path authors and organization admins can see which tasks have been done and the contents of the deliverables that learners have submitted.
 They can then organize further activities such as code reviews.

 To add a task: